Medically Reviewed by Kathleen Gaines MSN, RN, BA, CBC

 - Providing guidance and education on newborn care including bathing, umbilical cord care, feeding, the use of infant safety seats and more.

 Part Three Postpartum Nurse Salary

 Postpartum nurses are highly respected by their peers and earn the appreciation of their patients.
-According to Salary.com, the national median hourly wage for a postpartum nurse is $35 per hour, with the lowest 10% earning $29 per hour and the top 10% earning $49 per hour.
+According to Glassdoor.com, the national median annual wage for a postpartum nurse is $104,022.

 Income can be affected by a variety of factors, including the level of education that the nurse has attained, the region and setting where they work, the number of years of experience that they possess and their overall performance and level of responsibility.